Sakhua: Khuangchawi

 Khuangchawi was the highest festival and the final stage for an individual to enter pialrâl.
 This festival was rare and only performed in the month of October known as Khuangchawi thla where the mmon is brightest and there wasn't work to be done on their jhums.
 The requirements for the ceremony were two fully grown sial for khua, one mother sial for the children and two male pigs for the sa.
 Preparation of the festival took around three months.
 The father-in-law of the worshipper assumed most responsibility for arranging the celebration.
 Guests from other villages would enter the village hosting the ceremony in a dance known as Khuallum led by the val upa.
-Ther young villagers would enter with zû pipes all the way from their village with drums, spears and guns.
+The young villagers would enter with zû pipes all the way from their village with drums, spears and guns.
 After the feast, the closest relatives carried the feast host and his wife in a special box (khuanghlang into the courtyard of the chief.
 The hosts would throw some brass vessels, gongs, guns and other luxuries to the villagers.
 After the feast seven days would be kept with restricted activity.
 Three months after the feast sedawi would be performed.
 After completing the festival, the worshipper now attained the title of thangchhuahpa or Zahzawzo which enabled him to make windows in his house, a raised veranda, and a front room.
 The thangchhuahpa was known as a inlama changchhuahpa for hosting the khuangchawi festival.
 This was opposed to the alternative way to earn the title which was to hunt a variety of animals and become an accomplished hunter.
 Above the title of Thangchhuahpa was the title of Zaudawh which required three rounds of khuangchawi.
 However only one chief ever managed to attain this title in oral history of the Mizos known as Vuta.

 The alternative way of becoming a thangchhuahpa was a ramlama thangchhuah via hunting.
 It required the killing of barking deer, sambar deer, bear, wild boar and a wild gayal.
 Each hunt required an ai ceremony for the animal killed which required expensive feasts of domesticated animals.
 A ramlama thangchhuah was believed to be accompanied by all the animals they had slain in the afterlife and thus be granted the prestige of entering pialrâl.